CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Strategy

-One of my favourite pattern is Strategy, even though I create it in a slightly different way than it was originally meant to.
+One of my favourite patterns is Strategy, even though I create it in a slightly different way than it was originally meant to.
 Strategy pattern is particularly helpful when developing reusable components, like for example views.
-Such view can be initialised with a certain `strategy` or a `type`.
+Such a view can be initialised with a certain `strategy` or a `type`.
 In traditional book examples, strategy pattern is often described and defined via protocols and the ability to exchange the protocol with a different implementation that conforms to it.
-However, there is much more Swiftier way to achieve the same goal with an ease, `enum`.
-Enum, can simply represent strategy for each case for the object and via enum functions the necessary logic can be implemented.
+However, there is a much more Swiftier way to achieve the same goal with ease, `enum`.
+Enum can simply represent a strategy for each case for the object and via enum functions, the necessary logic can be implemented.

 // TODO implement example with one of the views

 ## Configuration

 Configuration is great for all the services and components that serve more than one purpose which will highly likely happen as we are developing many apps on top of the same reusable services.
-Configuration, is a simple object that describes how an instance of the desired object should look like or behave.
+Configuration is a simple object that describes how an instance of the desired object should look like or behave.
 That could be as simple as setting SSLPinning for network service or setting a name to a CoreData context and so on.

-As an example in the Application Framework we can have a look at the `AppCoordinator` where the `Configuration` is defined in its extension.
+As an example in the Application Framework, we can have a look at the `AppCoordinator` where the `Configuration` is defined in its extension.
 File: `domain/Scaffold/Scaffold/Source/AppCoordinator.swift`

 ```swift